Granada: Climate

-Granada has a hot-summer Mediterranean climate (Csa) close to a cold semi-arid climate (BSk) Summers are hot and dry with daily temperatures averaging 34 °C in the hottest month (July); however, temperatures reaching over 40 °C are not uncommon in the summer months.
+Granada has a hot-summer Mediterranean climate (Csa) close to a cold semi-arid climate (BSk).
+Summers are hot and dry with daily temperatures averaging 34 °C in the hottest month (July); however, temperatures reaching over 40 °C are not uncommon in the summer months.
 Winters are cool and damp, with most of the rainfall concentrated from November through to January.
 The coldest month is January with daytime temperatures hovering at 13 °C and dropping to around 1 °C during the night.
 Frost is common as temperatures usually reach below-freezing in the early morning.
 Snow is rare and occurs once every few years.
 Spring and autumn are unpredictable, with temperatures ranging from mild to warm.
-Early summer in 2017 confronted the city with two massive heat waves that broke long-standing record temperatures starting on June 13, 2017, with a new maximum high for the month at 40.6 °C (old record 40.0), which was topped three times within the span of four days at 40.9 °C on June 14, 41.3 (June 15) and, eventually, 41.5 (June 17).
-The second extreme surge in temperatures followed roughly a month later when readings soared to 45.7 and 45.3 °C on July 12 and 13, respectively, surpassing the old July record by almost 3 degrees.
+Early summer in 2017 confronted the city with two massive heat waves that broke long-standing record temperatures starting on 13 June 2017, with a new maximum high for the month at 40.6 °C (old record 40.0), which was topped three times within the span of four days at 40.9 °C on 14 June, 41.3 (15 June) and, eventually, 41.5 (17 June).
+The second extreme surge in temperatures followed roughly a month later when readings soared to 45.7 and 45.3 °C on 12 and 13 July, respectively, surpassing the old July record by almost 3 degrees.

 Demographics

-Urban areas

-In the municipality of Granada there are five urban areas: Granada city, Alquería del Fargue, Bobadilla, Cerrillo de Maracena and Lancha del Genil.
-Due to the expansion of Granada city, Cerrillo de Maracena has been integrated into it.

-Population pyramid

-According to the municipal register of inhabitants, in 2021 the municipality of Granada had a population of 231,775 people, of whom 106,987 were men (46.15%) and 124,738 were women (53.85%).
-Since the 90's, there has been a slight decrease in the population of Granada city, in favour of smaller towns in the metropolitan area.
+As of 2024, the municipality of Granada has a population of 233,532, of which 46.2% are male and 53.8% are female.
+Since 1991, there has been a slight decrease in the population of Granada, in favor of smaller towns in the greater area.